 When I was a younger mother I remember feeling (secretly) frustrated about the dilemma of sharing Mother’s Day with the generation before me- that I would feel obligated to make a nice meal for my mother or mother-in-law and miss out on the day of pampering that I so craved.
 It’s not that I didn’t love and appreciate both of them.
 I did, very much.
 I couldn’t have asked for a better mother or mother-in-law and they definitely deserved the attention and special treatment.
 It’s just that I was weary.
 I mean, after all, as a young mother you’re very sleep deprived, over-worked, and under appreciated.
 So it makes sense that young moms should get the day off, right?
 It was my “Weary Blissful Years of Newness.”

 Then the kids got old enough that they, with my husband’s help, could make a meal for me and for my mother or mother-in-law.
 In those years I experienced some sweet cards from my kiddos.
 I remember one year getting a little video slideshow from my son on Mother’s Day.
-Those years were the years of small harvest – not too much reaping of appreciation – you know, some handmade cards, maybe a rose.
+Those years were the years of small harvest – not too much reaping of appreciation – you know, some handmade cards, maybe a dandelion bouquet.
 Those cards and small gifts were precious to me and I cherished each one, but I was also keenly aware of all of my mistakes and failures as a mom.
 Some years I found Mother’s Day to be difficult because I didn’t feel like I was a good enough mom to deserve the attention and recognition.
 I was in the “Years of Small Harvest” and “Mistaking Years.”

 Next came the “Flying from the Nest Years.”
 These years were characterized by kids who were growing up, moving out, getting married – for a mama, these are years of tears because adjustments are difficult for mamas, but also years of exciting new beginnings!
 We love seeing our kids grow up and pursue their passions but since they were our passion, we feel a little lost without them to nurture and to guide.